msmbuilder/osprey/docs/index.rst

 algorithms.
 It's designed to provide a practical, **easy to use** way for application scientists to find parameters that maximize the cross-validation score of a model on their dataset.
-Osprey is actively being developed by `researchers at Stanford University <https://pande.stanford.edu>`_, with primary application areas in computational protein dynamics and drug design, and distributed under the
+Osprey is actively being developed by researchers around the world, with primary application areas in computational protein dynamics and drug design, and distributed under the `Apache License (v2.0) <https://www.apache.org/licenses/LICENSE-2.0>`_.
-`Apache License (v2.0) <https://www.apache.org/licenses/LICENSE-2.0>`_.
+All development takes place on `GitHub <https://github.com/msmbuilder/osprey>`_.

 Overview
 --------